-Our Pruitt F3, Pruitt F3-S, Pruitt-Inahara and Flexcel carotid shunts are used to temporarily shunt blood to the brain while the surgeon removes plaque from the carotid artery in a carotid endarterectomy surgery.
-Our Pruitt F3, Pruitt F3-S and Pruitt-Inahara shunts feature internal balloon fixation rather than traditional external clamp fixation, reducing vessel trauma.
-Our Flexcel shunt is a non-balloon shunt offered for surgeons who prefer to shunt with external clamp fixation.
+Our Pruitt F3, Pruitt F3-S and Flexcel carotid shunts are used to temporarily shunt blood to the brain while the surgeon removes plaque in a carotid endarterectomy surgery.
+Our Pruitt F3 and Pruitt F3-S shunts feature internal balloon fixation rather than traditional external clamp fixation, reducing vessel trauma.
+Our Flexcel shunt is a non-balloon shunt offered for surgeons who prefer external clamp fixation.